Morbius is a work of shameless corporate desperation – review

 Morbius review: Jared Leto superhero film is a work of shameless corporate desperation

 Dir: Daniel Espinosa.
 Starring: Jared Leto, Matt Smith, Adria Arjona, Jared Harris, Al Madrigal, Tyrese Gibson.
-15, 104 minutes.
+Cert 15, 104 minutes

 Somewhere in the middle of Morbius, a film about a Spider-Man villain that does not feature Spider-Man, I was ready to tap out.
 To get up and leave.
 To move to an alpine cottage in Switzerland and simply never engage with Sony’s Spider-Man-less Spider-Man Universe ever again.
 It’s too much effort, with too little reward.